 For example, we sat in a taxi rush hour traffic for 45 minutes and it still only cost 75% of the drivers set rate offer!

-Wat Arun (The Temple Of Dawn)
+Visit the Wat Arun (The Temple Of Dawn)

 Dominating the riverside of the west (Thonburi) bank of the Chao Phraya River, Wet Arun is a Buddhist temple that got its name after a Hindu god Aruna, the god of dawn who is often portrayed in a form of rays of the rising sun.
 Just like the name suggests, the most stunning time of the day to observe the temple is the early morning with the first rays of sun opulently shimmering over the temple’s surface.